-After an order of Kaiser Wilhelm I. (1797-1888) the warships of the German Navy were allowed only with one Söhnlein champagne to be baptized.
-As a result, this brand became the standard baptismal sect at the end of the 19th century.
-The baptism of the yacht "Meteor" of his grandson Kaiser Wilhelm II (1859-1941) resulted in 1902 in New York a curious story.
-It was provided by the imperial owner that a bottle of German sparkling wine should be used by the US presidential daughter Alice Roosevelt.
-The resourceful representative of the house Moët et Chandon in the USA, however, it was possible to exchange the champagne with a bottle of his company, contrary to the planning.
-At the feast, champagne was served instead of champagne, whereupon the dizziness flew open.
-This caused a scandal of a larger scale.
-The emperor recalled his ambassador from France, and there was a huge political saber-rattling between Germany and France.
+According to an order by Kaiser Wilhelm I (1797-1888), the warships of the German Navy were only allowed to use one Söhnlein champagne be baptized.
+This made this brand the standard christening sparkling wine at the end of the 19th century.
+The baptism of the "Meteor" yacht by his grandson Kaiser Wilhelm II (1859-1941) gave rise to a curious story in New York in 1902.
+It was intended that a bottle of German sparkling wine should be used by the U.S. President's daughter Alice Roosevelt.
+The resourceful representative of the house Moët et Chandon in the United States George A. Kessler (1863-1920), however, shortly before the launch, by bribing the shipyard owner with US $ 5,000, the planned Söhnlein sparkling wine "Rheingold" was exchanged for a bottle of "White Star" from his company.
+As a result, the dizziness caused a major scandal.

 The emperor had his ambassador recalled from France and there was a tremendous political saber rattle between Germany and France.
 Moët & Chandon sued the Söhnlein company for promoting their good faith by using their brand when the ship was christened.
 The lawsuit was dismissed.
 President Roosevelt, the process was very uncomfortable.
 He determined that the "Rheingold" sparkling wine brand should be used for upcoming American warships.
 The two sparkling wine brands became world famous due to the scandal.
 Curiously, the advertising impact for the "Rheingold" brand was many times stronger than it would have been if the intended bottle had been baptized smoothly.